The Best Laptop for College in 2019: Could It Be a Tablet?

 Windows 10 is the most versatile operating system.
 It has millions of applications and supports both touchscreen and desktop mode.
 Windows machines are generally more affordable than Macs (prices range from a couple hundred to several thousand dollars) and come in a wide variety of styles, from traditional laptops to tablets to 2-in-1s.

 Chromebooks are lightweight laptops that run Google's Chrome OS and are designed to be used while connected to the Internet.
 Chromebooks are cheap and easy to use (especially if you're already familiar with Google's suite of applications), and they offer exceptional battery life.
 Some new models even run Android apps.
 Keep in mind that many Chromebook apps won't work without Wi-Fi, and you won't be able to run full-featured versions of popular programs like Microsoft Office.
+(However, you can use programs such as Microsoft Word or Excel on many Chromebooks if you install a corresponding Office app on your Chromebook and you have a Microsoft account or Office 365 subscription.)
 But if your studying takes place online and doesn't require you to use any Windows or Mac applications, a Chromebook might be a good option.

 Android is Google's mobile operating system, but there is no uniform version of it.
 Many companies customize Android for different tablets, meaning you have plenty of hardware options.
 Make sure the tablet you choose has the version of Android that offers the features you want.

 If you plan to carry your device around campus with you, a long-lasting battery is important.
 Laptops that offer optional extended batteries can be a good option.
 Some laptops have power-saving features that let them go 10 hours or more on a single charge, though anything over eight hours is good.

 Many tablets can go all day without recharging; don't settle for one that offers less than seven hours of battery life.